 By default, you should see the Global wrapper settings load here first.
-You can access the other levels of wrapper by clicking on "Categories", "Pages", or "Saved Links".
+You can access the other wrapper levels by clicking on "Categories", "Pages", or "Saved Links".
 Category, Page and Saved Link wrappers are used if you want to have a different style or different content on only some of your IDX pages.

 - Use a Category wrapper if, for example, you want to have different sidebar content on only your Results pages, or a different header on all your Search pages.
 Note: You can see which pages are included inside each category by selecting "Pages" and reviewing the list in the left-hand box.